Seven Stars Luxury Hospitality and Lifestyle Awards

 The Seven Stars Luxury Hospitality and Lifestyle Awards (abbreviated SSLHLA; also simply referred to as the Seven Star Awards) are a series of annual awards presented to international recipients in the hospitality industry.
 They were created by Khalil El-Mouelhy in 2013.

 The awardees are selected by a panel of judges with extensive experience in the luxury hospitality and lifestyle industry.
-Panelists have included Ece Vahapoğlu, Nichole de Carle, Massimiliano della Torre e Tasso (the son of Carlo Alessandro, 3rd Duke of Castel Duino), and other well-known public figures.
+Panelists have included Ece Vahapoğlu, Nichole de Carle, and Massimiliano della Torre e Tasso (the son of Carlo Alessandro, 3rd Duke of Castel Duino).

-Similar industry awards include the World Travel Awards, which Seven Star Awards founder Khalil El-Mouelhy was the director of.
+Similar industry awards include the World Travel Awards, which El-Mouelhy was also the director of.

 Overview

 Since 2013, the awards have been held annually at various locations in Southern Europe and Southeast Asia.
 Each year, there are generally about a dozen categories, over 200 winners, and approximately 1,000 nominees on average.

 The Signum Virtutis, the Seal of Excellence is one of the most prestigious annual awards offered by SSLHLA, while the SSLHLA Pantheon of Hospitality is awarded to those who have received at least five Signum Virtutis awards.